 As a teenager on Long Island, New York, Mindy Lubber became frustrated that the town’s civic leadership did not have a recycling plan, so she started one herself.
 Today, the town recycles nearly 4,000 tons of material per year.
 After earning both an M.B.A. and J.D., Mindy became executive director of Massachusetts Public Interest Research Group and later started the National Environmental Law Center.
 In 1991, she launched Green Century Capital Management, the first U.S. mutual fund company to be wholly owned by nonprofit public interest groups.
 A founding board member of Ceres, Inc., Mindy became president in 2003.

-- After many years of hard work by Ceres and others, California, Washington and New York announced that they will require insurance companies to disclose the climate risks they are facing and how they will respond.
+- After many years of hard work by Ceres and others, five states announced that they will require insurance companies to disclose the climate risks they are facing and how they will respond.

 - Leading US investors filed shareholder resolutions with Exxon-Mobil, Chevron, Chesapeake Energy, ConocoPhilips and 14 other oil and gas companies, pressing them to disclose their plans for environmental and workplace risks.
 Ceres’ Investor Network on Climate Risk coordinated the filings.

 - Over the last four years, the number of shareholder resolutions filed and those withdrawn because of positive action by companies has soared as a result of Ceres’ work.